StevenBlack/intl/readme.md

 <th><strong>The language of operating system services will vary with the localized language of the OS.</strong></th>
 <th><ul>
 <li>
 <p><strong><em>Some services come from the operating system</em>,</strong> so the language of display varies with the localization of the operating system.
-For example, if your German client is running a US version of Windows, then vfp's MESSAGEBOX() function will display English button captions (OK - Cancel) and there is nothing you can do about it (other than use INTL's MsgSvc() function, of course).</p>
+For example, if your German client is running a US version of Windows, then VFP's MESSAGEBOX() function will display English button captions (OK - Cancel) and there is nothing you can do about it (other than use INTL's MsgSvc() function, of course).</p>
 </li>
 </ul></th>
 </tr>